Ko-oK-OS/xv6-rust/README.md

 This is a try to implement xv6 OS in Rust.

+What's more, we are desired to add something new to our OS, like GUI and network.

 ## Start
 ### QEMU